LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Briefly, these files play the following roles in our GitLab CI testing:

-  * The ``RAJA/.gitlab-ci.yml`` file defines general information that applies to all GitLab CI test jobs run by the RAJA project.
+  * The ``RAJA/.gitlab-ci.yml`` file is the root file for GitLab CI configuration.
+We place jobs is small pipelines described by separate files that are included by this one.
+Global variables can also be defined here.
   * The ``.uberenv_config.json`` file defines the Spack version we use, where Spack packages live, etc.
   * Files in the ``RAJA/.gitlab`` directory define test pipelines that RAJA